Commander (knife): Users

+Collection

+The earliest run in 1998 is one of the most sought-after production models by collectors, as the majority of the work from waterjet cutting the liners to grinding the blades was performed by hand, by Emerson himself.

 In the media

 The Commander was featured in the short-lived UPN television series Soldier of Fortune, Inc. and was used by the character of Zak in the 1998 movie The Placebo Effect.
 The knife is written about in the military and spy novels of Dennis Chalker and Marcus Wynne and Barry Eisler's John Rain.

+Accolades

+The Commander was the winner of the Blade Magazine Overall Knife of the Year Award for 1999.